dps923/winter2020/notes/webapi-interaction-more.md

 <br>

-### Review web API interaction technique
+### Review the typical web API interaction technique

-Remember your web programming technique for interacting with a web API.
+Remember the typical web programming technique for interacting with a web API.
 Each request must define:
 * the HTTP method
 * the resource URL
 * headers (accept and/or content type, etc.)